One major, multiple perspectives.

 Careers in Gender, Sexuality, and Women's Studies

-Graduates of our program have found jobs in fields as diverse as arts administration, social services, business, city government, and publishing.
-Others have joined the Peace Corps or gone on to law school, medical school, or graduate programs in such fields as public administration, English, history, and of course women's and gender studies.
+Graduates of our program have found jobs in fields as diverse as arts administration, education, social services, business, city and state government, and publishing.
+Others have joined the Peace Corps or gone on to law school, medical school, or graduate programs in such fields as social work, public administration, English, history, and of course gender, sexuality, and women’s studies.
 Through their liberal arts education at UVM, our graduates are equipped with a broad range of transferable skills enabling them to succeed in any profession.

 UVM has a Career Services Center where dedicated professionals help you career plan and job search.